cloudControl/documentation/Platform documentation.md

 $ bzr push --remember REPO_URL
 ~~~

+Images are limited to 100mb (compressed) in size.
+Smaller images result in faster deploys both while deploying a new version as well as automatic recovy from a node failure.
+We recommend to keep images below 50mb.
+The image size is printed as part of the image build processes' output.

 #### Buildpacks

-During the push a hook is fired that starts the buildpack execution.
+During the push a hook is fired that runs the buildpack.
 A buildpack is a set of scripts that determine how a specific language or framework has to be prepared for and deployed on the cloudControl platform.
-These buildpacks have originally been created for the Heroku platform, but to make it easier for the open source community to write custom buildpacks for specific frameworks we support the same [buildpack API](https://devcenter.heroku.com/articles/buildpack-api).
+Most of the buildpacks have originally been created for the Heroku platform, but to make it easier for the open source community to write custom buildpacks for specific frameworks we support the same [buildpack API](https://devcenter.heroku.com/articles/buildpack-api).

 Part of the buildpack scripts is also to pull in dependencies according to the languages or frameworks native way.
 E.g. pip and a requirements.txt for Python, Maven for Java, npm for node, Composer for PHP and so on.
+This allows you to fully control the libraries and versions available to your app in the final runtime environment.

 Which buildpack is going to be used is determined by the application type set when creating the app.